-The ADC10D1000/1500 calibration must be run to achieve specified performance.
+The ADC12D1000/1600 calibration must be run to achieve specified performance.
 The calibration procedure is exactly the same regardless of how it was initiated or when it is run.
 Calibration trims the analog input differential termination resistors, the CLK input resistor, and sets internal bias currents which affect the linearity of the converter.
-This minimizes full-scale error, offset error, DNL and INL, resulting in maximizing the dynamic performance, as measured by: SNR, THD, SINAD (SNDR) and ENOB.
+This minimizes full-scale error, offset error, DNL and INL, which results in the maximum dynamic performance, as measured by: SNR, THD, SINAD (SNDR) and ENOB.